codeql-agent-project/codeql-agent-extension/README.md

 - Execute CodeQL code scanning.
 - Automize creating CodeQL database.
-- Integrate CodeQL into GitLab CI/CD
+- Integrate CodeQL into GitLab CI/CD.

 ## Requirements

 CodeQL Agent based on [Docker](https://www.docker.com/).
-Executing CodeQL Agent requires **root** privilege (open Visual Studio Code with root) or **Docker Management** privilege (see [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) for more information).
+Executing CodeQL Agent requires **root** privilege (open Visual Studio Code with root) or **Docker Management** privilege (see [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) for more details).

-Please install [SARIF Viewer](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer) to view SARIF results better.
+Please install [SARIF Viewer](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer) to view SARIF results.

-You also can install [Output Colorizer](https://marketplace.visualstudio.com/items?itemName=IBM.output-colorizer) to colorize the output log.
+You also can install [Output Colorizer](https://marketplace.visualstudio.com/items?itemName=IBM.output-colorizer) (optional) to colorize the output log.

 ## Installation

 In Visual Studio Code, you can install CodeQL Agent on **Extensions View** (Ctrl + Shift + X) or you can download it from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=DoubleVKay.codeql-agent)

-Before running CodeQL Agent, please make sure that you are checked [Requirements](#Requirements) before running the CodeQL Agent.
+Before running CodeQL Agent, please make sure that you are checked the [Requirements](#Requirements).

 ## Getting started

 1. Open your source code in Visual Studio Code.
 2. Click the **Scan** button on the extension view panel.
 3. CodeQL Agent execute code scanning automatically.
-It will take some time for the first run
+It will take some time for the first run.
 4. The results of code scanning will display on the **SARIF Viewer panel**.